iatorm/jellyfish/doc.md

 Not all input combinations are supported, and not all supported combinations are fully documented here.

+- `_` returns its left function argument.
+Its main purpose is to give arguments to operators that only take values.
 - Unary `~` on value gives a function that always returns that value, on function flips its arguments.
 - Binary `~` on two values gives a function that always returns their pair, on function+value fixes the respective input (currying), on two functions gives their composition (using binary form of left function).
 - Unary `&` swaps the arity of a function.